LetsUnlockiPhone/MEDUZA/README.md

     	<...etc, you'll see remaining apps here...>
     ```

 2. **Important!** Make sure your iOS device WiFi settings are "clear", e.g. no proxy and/or custom router IP specified.
-On the first step, we **do not try to sniff the traffic**, so the network connecting should be "as usual".
+On the first step, we **do not try to sniff the traffic**, so the WiFi network connection should be "as usual".

 3. Choose the app, e.g. Uber.
 Run MEDUZA as follows